v74c63t/codepath-ios101-prework/README.md

-# Prework - *Name of App Here*
+# Prework - *SimpleColorApp*

 Submitted by: **Vanessa Tang**

-**Name of your app** is an app that contains several options that can change the backgroup and text of the app.
+**SimpleColorApp** is an app that contains several options that can change the backgroup and text of the app.
 It contains a slider that can be toggled to bold or unbold the text and several buttons that have different functions.
 Users can input specific RGB values (0-255) into the text fields to change the background or text to a specific color.
 However, users can also opt to leave the text fields blank and use the buttons to change the background or text to a random color.
 In the case where not all text fields have values inputted, those that are empty will be defaulted to 0.
 If non numeric values are inputted, they will be converted to be 0 as well.
 The reset buttons is used to reset everything back to normal by essentially disgarding all the changes that were made.

 Time spent: **6-7** hours spent in total